DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/00 Getting Started with Lookup.md

 #include tutorials-intro-installationnote

-Lookup is a component that allows users to search and select an item in its drop-down list.
+Lookup is a component that allows users to search and select an item in the drop-down list.

 This tutorial shows how to add a Lookup component to your application, bind it to data, and configure its core features.